What To Do With Old Glasses: All UK Recycling Options ♻️

 To support the running costs of Moral Fibres, this post may contain affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

-If your house is like my house, then you’ve probably got several pairs of old glasses (and maybe some broken sunglasses) squirrelled away in the back of a drawer or cupboard.
-A change in prescription can render a pair useless, yet throwing an otherwise perfectly good pair in the bin seems incredibly wasteful.
+If your house is anything like mine, then you’ve probably got several pairs of old glasses (and maybe some broken sunglasses) squirrelled away in the back of a drawer or cupboard.

 So what can you do with your old spectacles?

-What To Do With Your Old Glasses
+Where To Recycle Your Old Glasses In The UK

 Eyeglasses on a blue book, next to a plant and a blue spectacles case, with a blue text box that reads easy ways to recycle or donate your old glasses.

-Recycle At Specsavers Branches
+Recycle Instore At Specsavers

-Glasses Recycling Instore With Recycline
+Recycle Instore Or By Post With Recycline

 Recycle Instore At Asda